Air pollution hotspots in Europe

 According to the Air Quality Life Index, maintained by researchers at the University of Chicago´s Energy Policy Institute, living in the Po Valley shaves half-a-year off one´s life expectancy.

-Poland´s coal country: Another dark spot on Europe´s pollution map is southern Poland, dense with coal-fired power plants and wood-burning.
+Another dark spot on Europe's pollution map is southern Poland, dense with coal-fired power plants and wood-burning.

 For PM2.5, Krakow was the second most congested city on the continent in 2016, with an average annual concentration of 38 mcg/m3, just ahead of Katowice.